HCMX1994/HCMX1994.github.io/_pages/about.md

 ------

 - Successfully designed 2-bit and 3-bit quad-beam transmitarrays utilizing a combination of CNC machining, PCB technology, and 3D printing.
 Achieved a sidelobe level reduction to below -20 dB.
-- A W-band communication system is currently being developed.
+- A sub-THz (W-band) communication system is currently being developed.
 - Successfully developed a range of single-beam and multi-beam dielectric lens antennas, compatible with both 3D printing and CNC machining technologies.
 - Contribute to experimental setup for antenna/array measurements (W-band).